 Local tradition credits the early monks of St. Dubhán’s with keeping a fire lit at the tip of the Hook Peninsula to warn passing ships of the dangers of its rocky coastline.

-Later, in the early 13th century, the Norman knight William Marshal built Hook Lighthouse in the same spot to aid ships passing into the Suir Estuary on their way to his port towns upriver.
+Later, in the early 13th century, the Norman knight William Marshal built Hook Lighthouse on the same spot to aid ships passing into Waterford Harbour on their way up the River Barrow to his port town of New Ross.

 A Family of Church Founders